 The Decameron Project is committed not only to encouraging students to share their stories, but also to enabling young writers of exceptional fiction to win recognition for their work.
-We select winners on a bi-weekly basis, for both themed and unthemed writing.
+We select winners on a monthly basis, for both themed and unthemed writing.
 Our team of readers –– ranging from students to Pulitzer Prize winners –– carefully weighs each and every submission before selecting such winners.

 This week’s winning stories are read aloud by National Book Award winner and New Yorker columnist Judith Thurman.